 Could requested support go towards a larger project or event that is already planned?

-Yes, proposals should describe how these funds would support documenting an existing or planned project and/or the organization and maintenance of existing archival materials.
+Yes, proposals should describe how these funds would support an existing or planned event.

 *Selected applicants will agree to complete a brief follow up survey after completing their proposed activities.
 The survey asks for some documentation that the proposed activities took place (1-5 photos, screenshots, web pages, etc.), and 5 short answer questions asking: Did you complete your proposed activities?
 Did it go as planned?
 What did the $500 support?
 Did anything surprising, exciting, or otherwise noteworthy come out of this experience?
 Is there anything else you would like to share with us about your experience?